derrickgabe/my-projet-/README.md

 For development:

-Ensure all file paths are correct in HTML (/styles/home.css and /js/home.js)
+Ensure all file paths are correct in HTML (styles.css and script.js)

 Add Font Awesome CDN if icons aren't displaying properly